Lightnet/vite-solid-surrealdb/docs/guide.md

 # Surreal Database Features:

-	To have up to date modern type of database in sql.
+	To the have improve features for more then SQl.
+Well there is postgresql.
+SurrealDB will add more features.

-	Required some knowlege using some http request for REST SQL.
+	One is reason is have some easy way to handle server and client query in websocket and http and rest api.

-	There is client REST API.
+	Required some knowlege using some http request and some SQL language.

 	Note learning not read the docs fully.
+This docs is messy still work in progress.

 # Guide:
  - https://www.youtube.com/watch?v=LCAIkx1p1k0